PortalNetwork/engns-demo/README.md

-# Engns test
+# Enigma Name Service
-It's a demo of enigma naming service which is a combination of secret auction and ENS.
-Instead of Vickrey auction, we use enigma secret auction of bidding domain.
+It's a demo of Enigma Name Service which is a combination of secret auction and Blockchain Name Service.
+Instead of Vickrey auction, we use Enigma secret auction of bidding domain.
 Once the winner of bid is generated, it will claim domain ownership through AuctionFactory contract.
 Thus domain owner can use naming service through registry.

 ## Prerequisite
 Enigma test network deployed.